 A study by UNSW Sydney of 9000 participants found a connection between regular adolescent drinking and adult alcohol problems.
 This showcases why support workers and youth workers must intervene at the development stage.
 They help young people address their drinking and resolve their problems – preventing alcoholism or deadly drug abuse in later life.

 Of course, sufferers need help at any age.
 Older people are drinking more and there’s a constant influx of new patients seeking help for alcohol and methamphetamine abuse.
 Would you like to help these people transform their lives?

-By studying a certificate IV in alcohol and other drugs, you can join the fight against one of Australia’s top health burdens.
+By studying a Certificate IV In Alcohol And Other Drugs, you can join the fight against one of Australia’s top causes of poor health and disease.
 With Open Colleges, you can study online and around your schedule to become a drug and alcohol support worker.
 You could also study a CHC43215 and CHC43315 Dual Qualification including Mental Health to offer an even more comprehensive service to sufferers.

 Study a Certificate IV in Alcohol and Other Drugs today.
 Work online, around your life, and build a rewarding career helping rehabilitate victims.